3dawg/attack-playbook/taxonomy/nft_taxonomy.md

     -   *
 -   Supply Chain Attacks
     -    * An attack that relies upon malicous or vulnerable code and uses the trust of third party code.
 This can affect software and hardware wallets.

+-  Man in The Middle Attack
+    -    * An attack in which the attacker attempts to intercept comunications between the user and browser.
+This can be used to intercept a wallet private key and steal NFTS if traffic is not properly encrypted.

+-  Token ID Spoofing
+    -    * Scammers can trick users into buying a fake NFT by spoofing the unique token ID of said NFT.
+These NFTS can look the exact same as the original and will typically lead to the victim paying exorbitant amounts of money for the fake NFT.

+-   Blockchain Reorganization Attacks
+    -    * A blockchain reorganization typically occurs when one or more blocks is replaced by a new version.
+This new version has to be under the longest chain rule.
+The chain may not contain the same set of transactions as the old chain.
+Meaning that any old NFT transactions could be removed resulting in a delay on the ledger.
+Which could be used to hide front running.

+-   Front Running Attacks
+    -  * An attack in which the attacker will examine the memory pool where unconfirmed transactions lay.
+Then they will pay to have their transaction moved up, therefore passing any unconfimed transactions.